noclip-gg/tutorials/Discord OAuth.md

 ## Support

-If you encounter any problems with the Steam group widget or wish to get some assistance please ask in our Discord [here](https://physgun.com/discord).
+If you encounter any problems with setting up or configuring Discord sign in get some assistance please ask in our Discord [here](https://physgun.com/discord).